Associate Professor of Music Theory

 Ryan McClelland (PhD Indiana University) is Professor of Music Theory and Associate Dean, Academic & Student Affairs at the Faculty of Music.
 His research interests include rhythmic-metric theory, Schenkerian analysis, and performance studies.
 He has published on these subjects in journals including Music Theory Spectrum and Music Analysis as well as in essay collections devoted to Brahms and to Schubert.
-McClelland’s first book, Brahms and the Scherzo, was published in 2010.
-With David Beach, he co-authored a textbook, Analysis of 18th- and 19th-Century Musical Works in the Classical Tradition, which appeared in 2012.
-He is co-editing with Russell Hartenberger the Cambridge Companion to Rhythm (forthcoming 2020).
-Other current projects include a book on motional qualities in the music of Brahms, articles on performance timing in Brahms’s late piano music, and a study of the scherzo across the nineteenth century.
+Among the volumes to which he has contributed is Brahms and the Shaping of Time (ed.
+Scott Murphy), which won the multi-author collection award from the Society for Music Theory in 2019.
+Professor McClelland’s first book, Brahms and the Scherzo, was published in 2010.
+Most recently, he co-edited with Russell Hartenberger the Cambridge Companion to Rhythm (2020).
+Current projects include a book on motional qualities in the music of Brahms, articles on performance timing in Brahms’s late piano music, and a study of the scherzo across the nineteenth century.
 McClelland’s research has been supported by the Connaught Fund of the University of Toronto and by multiple grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).

 Steven Vande Moortele

-Steven Vande Moortele (PhD University of Leuven) is Associate Professor of Music Theory and Associate Dean, Research at the Faculty of Music.
+Steven Vande Moortele (PhD University of Leuven) is Professor of Music Theory and Director of the Centre for the Study of Nineteenth-Century Music.
 Research interests include theories of musical form, the analysis of large-scale instrumental music from the late eighteenth to the early twentieth century, and the music of Wagner and Schoenberg.
-His latest book, The Romantic Overture and Musical Form from Rossini to Wagner (Cambridge 2017) won the 2018 Wallace Berry Award from the Society of Music Theory.
-Vande Moortele is also the author of Two-Dimensional Sonata Form: Form and Cycle in Single-Movement Instrumental Works by Liszt, Strauss, Schoenberg, and Zemlinsky (Leuven 2009) and co-editor (with Julie Pedneault-Deslauriers and Nathan Martin) of Formal Functions in Perspective: Essays on Musical Form from Haydn to Adorno (Rochester 2015).
-His research has been supported by the Connaught Fund of the University of Toronto, the Alexander von Humboldt-Stiftung (Bonn, Germany), and the Research Fund Flanders (FWO Vlaanderen), as well as by multiple grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
-Current projects include a study of Schumann’s Szenen aus Goethes Faust, a collection of essays on Wagner analysis (in collaboration with J.P.E.
-Harper-Scott), and a SSHRC-funded research project on sonata form in European concert music between 1815 and 1914 (in collaboration with Julian Horton and Benedict Taylor).
+He is the author of Robert Schumann: Szenen aus Goethes Faust (Leuven 2020), The Romantic Overture and Musical Form from Rossini to Wagner (Cambridge 2017), and Two-Dimensional Sonata Form: Form and Cycle in Single-Movement Instrumental Works by Liszt, Strauss, Schoenberg, and Zemlinsky (Leuven 2009), as well as co-editor (with Julie Pedneault-Deslauriers and Nathan Martin) of Formal Functions in Perspective: Essays on Musical Form from Haydn to Adorno (Rochester 2015).
+He has won awards including the Wallace Berry Award (SMT, 2018), the Roland Jackson Award (AMS, 2019), and the Westrup Prize (Music & Letters, 2020), and his research has been supported by the Connaught Fund of the University of Toronto, the Alexander von Humboldt-Stiftung (Bonn, Germany), and the Research Fund Flanders (FWO Vlaanderen), as well as by multiple grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Current projects include editing a volume of Wagner Studies for Cambridge University Press and a SSHRC-funded research project on sonata form in European concert music between 1815 and 1914 (in collaboration with Julian Horton and Benedict Taylor).
 Vande Moortele is an affiliate faculty member of the Anne Tanenbaum Centre for Jewish Studies; he was a guest professor at the University of Leuven in the spring of 2018.